Directory

 1. Use commas to separate three or more items in a series.
 Do not use a comma before the conjunction (if any) that joins the last two items: American Dream Grant recipients receive tuition, room, board, books and the use of a computer.

 2. If items in a series contain internal punctuation (including commas), or are very long or complex.
-Use semicolons to separate them: The Deans Council consists of the provost, Dr. Jamie Hooyman and Dr. Michael Steiner, dean of the College of Arts and Sciences.
+Use semicolons to separate them: The Deans Council consists of the provost, Dr. Jamie Hooyman and Dr. Elise Hepworth, dean of the College of Arts and Sciences.

 Note that in such a list a semicolon is used before the conjunction joining the final two items.